 Read also: Check out the most popular e-bike brands via this overview article.

-Do not miss this quick video review of Xiaomi e-bike:
+Do not miss this quick video intro of the Xiaomi QiCycle e-bike: